ECNUSSE-SoftwareEngineering/ecnu-se-course-software-engineering-24-fall-assignment1-intro-to-git-introduction-to-github/README.md

   Encourage users to open new tabs for steps!
 -->

+## Welcome

+People use GitHub to build some of the most advanced technologies in the world.
+Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
+GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.

+- **Who is this for**: New developers, new GitHub users, and students.
+- **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.
+- **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+- **Prerequisites**: None.
+This course is a great introduction for your first day on GitHub.
+- **How long**: This course takes less than one hour to complete.

+In this course, you will:

+1. Create a branch
+2. Commit a file
+3. Open a pull request
+4. Merge your pull request

+# Now, let's get started with the first step!
+# After completing the action for each step, wait for a few seconds, and the next step will be displayed.

 ## Step 1: Create a branch

 _Welcome to "Introduction to GitHub"! :wave:_